Learn about actual and potential costs

 Key elements for every RFP

-Buyers should provide their budget for the purchase of electronic medical records software.
+Buyers should provide their budget for the purchase of EMR software.

 Buyers should indicate their preferred terms for invoicing frequency and payment method.